naistangz/Technical_Training/docs/Week3_Python /README.md

 ## **Terminology**

+**Abstraction**
+- Abstraction focuses on hiding the internal implementations of a process or method from the user.
+In this way, the user knows what he is doing but not how the work is being done.

+---

 **Control Flow**
 - The order in which the program's code executes
 - The control flow of a Python program is regulated by conditional statements, loops, and function calls